Speedway World Championship: Mauger's era

 Then, at the 1966 World Championship in Gothenburg Ivan Mauger, a 26-year-old New Zealander who had had a slow breakthrough in British league speedway, made his debut.
 He finished fourth, but won two out of five races, and showed potential by winning the European final (without Swedes) at Wembley.
-And he lived up to it.
 He raced until the age of 39, winning six World titles, including three in a row from 1968 to 1970 - including nine successive races in finals events.
-After 1970, though, he showed himself to be more human, as Ole Olsen took over - winning in Göteborg in 1971 and eventually taking three titles.
+After 1970, Ole Olsen took over - winning in Göteborg in 1971 and eventually taking three titles.
 However, Mauger had the last laugh of the two - winning the last final that they both competed in, at Chorzów in 1979, when he scored 14 out of 15 possible points to win the final ahead of Pole Zenon Plech.